talhasheikkh/slowmotioncvpr/README.md

 The repository contains the entire project (including all the preprocessing) for one-stage space-time video super-resolution with Zooming Slow-Mo.

-Zooming Slow-Mo is a recently proposed joint video frame interpolation (VFI) and video super-resolution (VSR) method, which directly synthesizes an HR slow-motion video from an LFR, LR video.
-It is going to be published in [CVPR 2020](http://cvpr2020.thecvf.com/).
-The most up-to-date paper with supplementary materials can be found at [arXiv](https://arxiv.org/abs/2002.11616).
+DCAN is a recently proposed joint video frame interpolation (VFI) and video super-resolution (VSR) method, which directly synthesizes an HR slow-motion video from an LFR, LR video.

-In Zooming Slow-Mo, we firstly temporally interpolate features of the missing LR frame by the proposed feature temporal interpolation network.
-Then, we propose a deformable ConvLSTM to align and aggregate temporal information simultaneously.
-Finally, a deep reconstruction network is adopted to predict HR slow-motion video frames.
-If our proposed architectures also help your research, please consider citing our paper.

 DCAN achieves state-of-the-art performance by PSNR and SSIM in Vid4, Vimeo test sets.